-From 1880 to 1920, an estimated 4 million Italian immigrants arrived in the United States, most from 1900 to 1914, and most from southern Italy and Sicily.
-Italian unification in 1861 worsened conditions in those places, where the soil was exhausted, taxes and tariffs were high and young men were conscripted for seven years
+From 1880 to 1920, an estimated 4 million Italian immigrants arrived in the United States.
+Most came from 1900 to 1914, and most came from southern Italy and Sicily.
+Italian unification in 1861 worsened conditions.
+Plus the soil was exhausted, taxes and tariffs were high and young men were conscripted for seven years

 In 1880 about a thousand Italian immigrant families came to Boston, the first wave to the city bypassed by most Europeans save for the Irish.

 These immigrants didn’t speak English.
-They were forced to take low-wage jobs and exploited by middlemen.
-They settled in ghettoes known as Little Italies: Front Street in Hartford, Central End in Bridgeport, Shrewsbury Street in Worcester, the South End of Springfield, Mass.
-The biggest Little Italies -- the North End of Boston, Wooster Square in New Haven, Federal Hill in Providence -- were once crowded tenement neighborhoods.
-Today they have gentrified and are now tourist attractions.
+They had to take low-wage jobs and fell prey to labor brokers known as padrones.
+They settled in ghettoes known as Little Italys: Front Street in Hartford, Central End in Bridgeport, Shrewsbury Street in Worcester and the South End of Springfield, Mass.

 Birds of Passage

-About a third of the newcomers were birds of passage, workers who intended to stay until they’d saved enough money to reestablish themselves in Italy.
+About a third of the newcomers were birds of passage, workers who intended to stay until they saved enough money to reestablish themselves in Italy.
 It wasn’t easy.
-Italian men were consigned to low-paying construction jobs, while women usually worked as seamstresses in garment factories.
+Italian men ended up working low-paying construction jobs, while women usually worked as seamstresses in garment factories.
 Many Italian immigrants led the fight for better pay and working conditions.
-Arturo Giovanitti, Joe Ettor and Carlo Tresca organized the 1912 Lawrence Textile Strike, known as the Bread and Roses strike.
+Arturo Giovanitti, Joe Ettor and Carlo Tresca organized the 1912 Lawrence Textile Strike.

-Prejudice against Italian immigrants was widely believed responsible for the 1927 execution of Sacco and Vanzetti despite evidence that exonerated them.
+Many blamed prejudice against Italian immigrants for the 1927 execution of Sacco and Vanzetti.
 Many Italians Anglicized their names to avoid the stigma of their ethnicity.
 Actor Ernest Borgnine of Hamden, Conn., was originally Ernest Borgnino.
 Steve Carell, a Concord, Mass., native, would have been Steve Caroselli had his father not changed his name.

-World War I, together with the restrictive Emergency Quota Act of 1921 and Immigration Act of 1924, abruptly ended the massive wave of Italian immigrants to America.
-The Little Italies stabilized and prospered, and English became the predominant language.
+World War I abruptly ended the massive wave of Italian immigrants to America.
+Then came the restrictive Emergency Quota Act of 1921 and Immigration Act of 1924.
+The Little Italys stabilized and prospered, and English became the predominant language.
 Italian Americans started to get better jobs as civil servants and skilled tradesmen, though the Great Depression reversed many of their gains.

 As they prospered, Italian-Americans gained political power.
-Ella Grasso was elected governor of Connecticut, the first woman governor elected in her own right.
-Tom Menino became Boston’s longest serving mayor, while Massachusetts elected Foster Furcolo, John Volpe and Paul Cellucci as governors.
-Even Maine had an Italian-American governor, John Baldacci, and Vermont Sen. Patrick Leahy’s mother is of Italian descent.
+Ella Grasso won election as governor of Connecticut, the first woman governor elected in her own right.
+Tom Menino served as Boston’s longest serving mayor, while Massachusetts elected Foster Furcolo, John Volpe and Paul Cellucci as governors.
+Even Maine had an Italian-American governor, John Baldacci, and Vermont Sen. Patrick Leahy’s mother has Italian ancestry.

 Nearly one in five Rhode Islanders – 18.9 percent – claim Italian ancestry.
 That makes the Ocean State the most Italian in the country.
 In 1950, John Pastore became the first Italian American elected to the U.S. Senate.
-Donald Carcieri, Edward DiPrete and Gina Raimondo were since elected governor and Buddy Cianci mayor of Providence.
+Donald Carcieri, Edward DiPrete and Gina Raimondo since won election as governor and Buddy Cianci mayor of Providence.

-Johnston, R.I., is the most Italian U.S. municipality, with 46.7 percent of the population claiming Italian ancestry.
+Johnston, R.I., the most Italian municipality in the United States, has 46.7 percent of its population claiming Italian ancestry.

 Companies like the Silver Spring Bleaching and Dyeing attracted Italian immigrants to Providence's North End in the 19th century.
-Today, 36.7 percent of North Providence residents say their ancestors were Italian immigrants.
+Today, 36.7 percent of North Providence residents say they had Italian ancestors.

 Famous Italian Americans from Rhode Island include comedienne Ruth Buzzi, novelist Peter Pezzelli, hockey players Jack and Dave Capuano and Olympic skater Marissa Castelli.

-Today, Connecticut is the second most Italian state in America after Rhode Island.
+Today, Connecticut ranks as the second most Italian state in America after Rhode Island.
 A full 18.7 percent of the population claims Italian ancestry.

-Roughly half the populations of East Haven, West Haven, and North Haven are descended from Italian immigrants.
+Roughly half the populations of East Haven, West Haven and North Haven are descended from Italian immigrants.
 Wooster Square, home of Frank Pepe’s white clam apizza, is a bastion of Italian culture and cuisine.
-Italian ancestry is also claimed by more than a quarter of the populations of Northford, North Branford, Oakville, Orange, Wolcott, Derby and Wethersfield.
+More than a quarter of the populations of seven Connecticut towns -- Northford, North Branford, Oakville, Orange, Wolcott, Derby and Wethersfield -- have Italian ancestors.

 Stamford sent Andy Robustelli to the Football Hall of Fame and Bobby Valentine to the helm of the Boston Red Sox.
-Joe Castiglione of Hamden is now a Red Sox broadcast announcer.
-And Rosa Ponselle of Meriden was a famous opera diva with the Metropolitan opera during the 1920s and 1930s.
+Joe Castiglione of Hamden announces Red Sox games on the radio.
+And Rosa Ponselle of Meriden performed with the Metropolitan Opera during the 1920s and 1930s.

 In Revere, 35.7 percent of residents claim Italian ancestry, making it the most Italian city in Massachusetts.
 Massachusetts itself ranks as the fourth most Italian state in the country behind New Jersey.
-Close to 14 percent of Massachusetts residents are descended from Italian immigrants.
-Metropolitan Boston has close to a half-million residents with Italian ancestry.
+Close to 14 percent of Massachusetts residents have Italian ancestry, with a half-million living in metropolitan Boston.

-Yes, New Hampshire is the seventh most Italian states in the country.
-Nearly 11 percent of its residents saying they have Italian ancestors.
-Salem, along the southern tier, has the densest population of Italian-Americans at 15.7 percent.
+Yes, New Hampshire is the seventh most Italian state in the country.
+Nearly 11 percent of its residents say they have Italian ancestors.
+Salem, along the southern tier, has the densest population of Italian-Americans in New Hampshire at 15.7 percent.